bbauska/UC-Davis-JS-Basics/readme.md

 there, it&apos;ll give me the chicken.
 I don&apos;t really need to use the console log method here in the console.
 But you can, and it&apos;s worth remembering that you can do that.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ 86. splice array method to remove (59) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">
 <img src="./images/image086.png?raw=true"
   style="width:50%"
-  alt="Example splice array method." />
+  title="Example splice array method" alt="Example splice array method." />

-Now, what if I wanted to remove an element from the array or we could do animals that splice (1, 1) and that will take the dog out of the array.
+<p>Now, what if I wanted to remove an element from the array or we could do
+animals that splice (1, 1) and that will take the dog out of the array.
-So now, if I do animals, you can see it&apos;s got the cat, chicken, and the lama,but not the dog.
+Now, if I do animals, you can see it&apos;s got the cat, chicken, and the lama, but not the dog.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ 87. push and sort array methods (59) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">
 <img src="./images/image087.png?raw=true"
   style="width:50%"
-  alt="Example push and sort array methods." />
+  title="Example push and sort array methods" alt="Example push and sort array methods." />

 And I could do push and push the dog back into the array.
 Let&apos;s do